utahnu/obs_dev/hist221/03 The Progressive Era.md

 *Cuba is fighting for independence*
 *The United States is concerned with economic and political interests*

-The United States has high economic interests in Cuba, and Americans are generally sympathetic with colonies fighting for independence.
+The United States gets involved in this conflict because it has high economic interests in Cuba, and Americans are generally sympathetic with colonies fighting for independence.

 ---

 ## The USS Maine

-Worried businesses push the navy to send a ship to Cuba
+Worried businesses push the navy to send a ship to Cuba to protect their economic interests

 While parked in the harbor, the USS Maine explodes (later found to be a ship failure)

 - 260 Killed
 - Blamed on the Spanish
-- Initiates war
+- ==Initiates war==

 Ends up being a 3-month conflict